WonderlandPE/xAuth/README.md

 ### Features that will come soon:
 - Ability to Auto-Update plugin.

-### Should I use this over SimpleAuth?
-- Yes & no. xAuth is more up to date and better protects your server.
-- SimpleAuth is much better at hashing passwords & xAuth is still in development!

-### Can I use xAuth now?
-- Yes!
-You can obviously use it, but that does not mean it's ready for production!

-### Can I contribute?
-- I encourage you too!
-Please try to use my coding style, otherwise I may go crazy.

-### Can you add support for other database types?
-- Only MySQL & YML will be supported.
-I don't reccomend using any other type of database format.

 ### FAQ
 - When will this be ready for production?
 Answer: Soon!

-- My question is not listed?
+- Can I use xAuth now?
+Answer: Yes!
+YML support is done but may be unstable.

+- Can you add support for other database types?
+Answer: No, You should not really use anything other then MySQL and YML.

+- Can I contribute?
-Answer: Feel free to tweet at @xFlare_Dev on twitter.
+Answer: Yes!
+Feel free too.
+Though first read the contributing rules.

+- Should I use this over SimpleAuth?
+Answer: SimpleAuth is great at hashing passwords and all, but xAuth gives you more configuration options.
+The choice is yours!